Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 A speaker's subtle decisions in word choice and diction can betray their beliefs and the political environment to which they belong \citep{jelveh2014detecting}.
 While political scientists care most about identifying the underlying ideologies and partisan organizations behind these actors (\S\ref{subsec:polisci}), sociolinguists can study the correlation between language and social factors.

 We evaluate ideology detection on the Ideological Books Corpus \citep{gross2013testing} from \citet{iyyer2014political}, which contains 2,025 liberal sentences, 1,701 conservative sentences, and 600 neutral sentences.
 The corpus was designed to disentangle a speaker's overall partisanship from the particular ideological beliefs that are reflected in an individual utterance.
 Thus labels reflect \textit{perceived} ideology according to annotators and not the speaker's ground truth partisan affiliation.
+For example, one sentence associated with a strongly \textit{conservative} ideology is: ``\textit{the feminist movement, with its mockery of marriage and demands for absolute sexual freedom... was a frontal assault on the meritocracy and the traditional family.}''

-\subsubsection{\task{Misinformation}}
+\subsubsection{Misinformation}

 Misinformation is both a political and social concern as it can jeopardize democratic elections, public health, and economic markets.
 The effort to combat misinformation is multi-disciplinary \citep{lazer2018science}, and it depends on reliable misinformation detection tools.